-In the prior years' peer review reports, it was determined that Chile's process for the completion and exchange of templates that would be applicable if rulings were issued in practice was sufficient to meet the minimum standard.
-Chile's implementation in this regard remains unchanged and therefore continues to meet the minimum standard.
+In the prior year peer review report, it was determined that Indonesia's process for the completion and exchange of templates were sufficient to meet the minimum standard in the absence of any rulings being issue.
+Indonesia's implementation in this regard remains unchanged and therefore continues to meet the minimum standard.